LiquidityGate/lqg-ai/documents/dev-doc/sdk/sdkREADME.md

-"LIMITED_BY_BORROW_CAPACITY"; // The user can't borrow more than his borrow capacity "LIMITED_BY_POOL_LIQUIDITY"; // The amount is limited by AaveV3 liquidity "LIMITED_BY_CAP"; // There is a borrow/supply cap on AaveV3 and it limits the operation "LIMITED_BY_BALANCE"; // The user can't withdraw/repay more than his current balance on Morpho
+"LIMITED_BY_BORROW_CAPACITY"; // The user can't borrow more than his borrow capacity "LIMITED_BY_POOL_LIQUIDITY"; // The amount is limited by AaveV3 liquidity "LIMITED_BY_CAP"; // There is a borrow/supply cap on AaveV3 and it limits the operation "LIMITED_BY_BALANCE"; // The user can't withdraw/repay more than his current balance on LQG
 ```

 ### Simulation